-O’Shaughnessy, James P. What Works on Wall Street: A Guide to the Best-Performing Investment Strategies of All Time (McGraw-Hill, 2003).
+O’Shaughnessy, James P. What Works on Wall Street Fourth Edition: The Classic Guide to the Best-Performing Investment Strategies of All Time (McGraw-Hill, 2011).

 About the author of What Works on Wall Street

 James P. O’Shaughnessy is an author of investment strategies based on statistical analysis of historical data.
-He manages mutual funds and portfolios for individuals and institutions.
+At O'Shaughnessy Asset Management, he manages mutual funds and portfolios for individuals and institutions.

 We value your suggestions, comments, and questions.